-Ms. Chandra Glover, Director 113 Ralph Lee Student Center
+Dr. Pamela Little, Executive Director 113 Ralph Lee Student Center

-Voice: (256) 372-5418, Fax: (256) 372-5952, chandra.glover@aamu.edu, cCRGI@aamu.edu
+Voice: (256) 372-5418, Fax: (256) 372-5952, pamela.little@aamu.edu, CCRGI@aamu.edu

 Alabama A&M University welcomes applications from students who are/were enrolled at another institution but wish to transfer to AAMU.
 If you are considering transferring to AAMU, this office is prepared to assist navigating the admission process which includes determining how many credits will transfer.